jorlyx/Raspberry-Pi-Morse-Decoder/README.md

 # Raspberry-Pi-Morse-Decoder

 Overview
 This project is an interactive Morse Code Decoder built using a Raspberry Pi and various hardware components including an LED, buzzer, rotary knob, button, and an LCD screen.
+I completed this in my First Year of Uni, because the code may be used for future coursework i cannot upload it.

 The system allows a user to input Morse code using a single button — short presses for dots (.) and long holds for dashes (-).
 The Raspberry Pi interprets the signal timing, decodes the input, provides both visual and audio feedback, and displays the decoded characters on screen.